zntKI/AlgorithmsAssignment/README.md

 ## Overview

 Throughout the course, we covered many fundamental algorithms and techiniques for solving common programming problems - from generating a dungeon with Binary Space Partitioning (BSP) to finding shorthest paths with the A* pathfinding algorithm.
+All done utilizing the [GXP 2D Game Engine](https://github.com/zntKI/AlgorithmsAssignment/tree/main/gxpengine) - a code-based small engine designed and developed by the teachers to introduce students to how a game engine may opperate.

 ## Features